The Impact of Proposition 209 and our Duty to our Students

-Chancellor Block calls on UCLA faculty to re-examine the creation of an undergraduate general education diversity requirement — and on the campus community to foster productive conversations about racial diversity and equity.
+Chancellor Block calls on UCLA faculty to re-examine the creation of an undergraduate general education diversity requirement.

 Nearly two decades have passed since Californians voted to end affirmative action in admission to public colleges and universities.
 Today it is clear that we have suffered for it.